Young father killed with one punch following fender bender in Philadelphia

 Zhang now has to focus on trying to raise her two children without their loving father who she says always made time for them no matter the 12-hour days he worked at the family's restaurant.

-"One of my children is only 3 months old and the other 19 months," said Zhang "So it has been a nightmare for us.
+"One of my children is only 3 months old and the other 19 months," said Zhang, "so it has been a nightmare for us.
 We don't know what to do next."